Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/building-your-module.md

 python -m scripts.docker_build --push
 ```

 While the Docker image is being built and pushed, you should configure the rest of the variables in `constants.py`.
-Make sure that you push your code to GitHub.
+Make sure that you push your code to a public GitHub repository.

 {% hint style="info" %}
 Since these variables are only used in scripts and not in any `src` code that gets used in the Docker image we won't need to rebuild after making these changes.
 {% endhint %}

-Once your Docker image is pushed to Docker Hub, your most recent code is pushed to GitHub, you can run your module on Lilypad Network by removing the `--local` flag.
+Once your Docker image is pushed to Docker Hub, your most recent code is pushed to a public GitHub repository, you can run your module on Lilypad Network by removing the `--local` flag.

 ```sh
 python -m scripts.run_module